woojiahao/torrent.go/README.md

 in the torrent files downloaded.
 This has yet to be added to `torrent.go` so there might be a limitation to the features of the system.

+## Peer protocol process

+The peer protocol is performed over a TCP connection.
+As there may be multiple peers to be connected to at once, each peer connection will maintain its own flow.

+The key actors of the process is the **client** and **peer**.

+1. Client attempts to establish a TCP connection to the peer
+2. If the peer is available, the peer will allow the TCP connection
+3. Client sends the a handshake request to the peer with the following format: `<pstrlen><pstr><reserved><info_hash><peer_id>`
+4. If the peer wants to communicate with the client, it will respond with a response using the same format; this will mean that the TCP connection has been established and the client can begin requesting the peer for pieces of the file
+5. Client and peer will communciate in an alternating fashion 6a.
+If the client already has some pieces of the file, it can send a `bitfield` request to the peer; this request informs the peer of the bits that it already has

 ## References

 ### BitTorrent specification